-- 6.5a dollars
+- 6.5a dollars .

-- 6.5b percent change, or
+- 6.5b percent change .

-- 6.5c combination of volume and average price as a result of enhanced marketing activites
+- 6.5c combination of volume and average price resulting from enhanced marketing activities .

-Sales data can be tracked by noting change in dollar amount, percentage, or a combination of volume and average price.
+Sales data can be tracked by noting changes in dollar amount, percentage, or a combination of volume and average price.
 Data on increased sales can be collected from relevant producers or other stakeholders engaged by the grant recipient as part of the established project.

 Recipients should compare baseline sales to sales data after their marketing campaign is concluded.
 Recipients can encourage producers or other stakeholders to share sales data in the following ways: